Skip to main content

 Details of the proposal for the Grimsby to Walpole transmission line, including any consultation events being held, are available on the National Grid’s website for this project.

-The second phase of community consultation, Statutory Consultation, launched on 11 June 2025 and closed on 6 August 2025.
+The second phase of community consultation, Statutory Consultation took place between on 11 June 2025 and closed on 6 August 2025.
 More information about this consultation, including documents which were shared, can be found on the National Grid’s document library for this project.

 More information can be found on the Planning Inspectorate’s webpage for this project.